-If you are an Annual Passholder, the purchase of your Sip and Savor Pass typically comes with a special event themed lanyard that is attached to your pass.
-If you are not an AP holder, they will provide you with a standard black lanyard.
+If you are a Magic Key Holder, the purchase of your Sip and Savor Pass typically comes with a special event themed lanyard that is attached to your pass.
+If you are not a Magic Key Holder, they will provide you with a standard black lanyard.

 How Does the Sip and Savor Pass Work?